anjar10/slate/source/includes/_callback.md

 Attribute | Description
 ----------|-------------
 data | `string`<br>JSON array string with content exactly the same as the response of disbursement or bank account inquiry (see example on the right side) token | `string`<br>Validation token to ensure that the callback is coming from our server.
-You can get your token in your Big Flip dashboard.
+You can get your token in your Flip for Developer dashboard.

 Example code of how to receive the callback are shown on the right side.